instructure/instructure-ui/packages/emotion/README.md

 export default generateComponentTheme
 ```

-This will override the default Button theme and use the global theme variable `colors.textLightest` for the value of its `background` theme variable instead of `colors.tiara`.
+This will override the default Button theme and use the global theme variable `colors.blue5782` for the value of its `background` theme variable instead of `colors.white1010`.

 The rest of the variables will pick up from the default Button theme generator (applying the global theme variables from the `canvas-high-contrast` theme).